-I first made this dish one night when I was short on veggies but had some pineapple that really needed to be eaten.
+I first made this Tropical Fried Rice recipe one night when I was short on veggies but had some pineapple that really needed to be eaten.
 As it turns out, I love the sweet taste of fruit melded with the more salty flavors of the fried rice.
 Even my six-year-old stepson, who hates food in general, gobbled it up.

 - 2 tbsp sesame oil